Lyrekos Modes

 What each person hears during Live mode:

-- The Soloist hears only themselves live.
+- The Lead Performer hears only themselves live.

 Unison Mode